polvinc/DHEM/README.md

 The sequence of 180 images was produced between 23h34m17s and 00h11m10s, i.e. 36.9min.
 The stacked image shows about 5 periods of oscillation.
 From this, we can deduce the duration of an oscillation period to be approximately 7.4min.
 The measured period is therefore <b>approximately 440 seconds</b>.
 In fact, if we look at the operation of a harmonic gearbox, the wave generator (attached to input shaft) produces a rotation of 100 turns per 360 degrees on the output shaft.
 For each revolution of the wave generator, we have twice the period of the potential periodic error.
 We can deduce the theoretical period of the periodic error equal to (24x60x60)/(2x100)=432sec.
 We're pretty close to what we roughly measure on the stacked image, which is reassuring!
 We can assume that the period is somewhere around these two values.
 Only the training of a self-guidance model will be able to tell.

 ## Next step: analysis of dynamic guiding behavior
-- How does Onstep behave when correction pulses are sent?
+- How does Onstep+DHEM behave when correction pulses are sent by INDI commands?
-- Does it behave in the same way with ST4 pulses and INDI commands?
-- How does mechanics behave in terms of inertia and torque?
+- How does the mechanics behave in terms of inertia, torque and increase in on-board mass (with or without counterweight)??
-- What is the impact of mechanical play on the declination axis during correction pulses?
+- What is the impact of the small mechanical play on the declination axis during correction pulses (Tilting moment stiffness = 18.6 Nm/arcmin)?
 - Take a picture !
 - Comparison with AM5 and EQ6r.